MostafaSaghafi/MostafaSaghafi.github.io/README.md

 -	Organizer of three successful workshops about professional article writing and journal refereeing.

--	The founder and manager of the Independent International Group of **Environment Machine Learning Research Hub** ( EnvML: Counseling and supporting students with scientific and research subjects).
+- The founder and manager of the independent international group, Environment Machine Learning Research Hub (_advising students on scientific and research topics_).

 ## Skills and Interests